 These loans are all backed by collateral, ranging from land to a building itself.
 One advantage of debt investments is they typically deliver a fixed return.

-The experts at CrowdStreet do all the footwork meticulously – just 2 percent of applicants get the green light and are added to the roster – so you don’t have to research for hours on end.
+The experts at CrowdStreet do all the footwork meticulously – only 2 percent of applicants get the green light and are added to the roster – so you don’t have to research for hours on end.
 While other crowdfunding platforms charge investors a fee, CrowdStreet makes its money from the third-party sponsors that manage the deals.

 There’s an open conversation between investors and the people in charge of the projects.
 Rather than being the middleman, CrowdStreet lets people get updates directly from sponsors, which is a big plus for nervous investors.